The structures of the eye include the cornea, iris, pupil, macula, retina, and the optic nerve.

 The most common refractive errors in children are nearsightedness, farsightedness, and astigmatism.

 Strabismus is a misalignment of the eyes.
 The eyes (one or both) may turn inward, outward, up, or down.
 This condition is also called wandering eye or crossed eyes.

 Healthcare providers who specialize in children's eye care say children usually become near- or farsighted between ages 6 and 12.
 But even infants can wear glasses if they need help to see well.

 A child who needs vision correction may wear eyeglasses or contact lenses.
 Either choice comes in a range of choices.

 Children should wear protective eyewear during sports and recreational activities.
 In the classroom, they should wear eye protection when doing lab experiments.

 A child with a foreign object in the eye should not rub the eye.
 An eye wash may be able to flush the object out of the eye.
 If that doesn't work, seek medical attention immediately.

 Cosmetics are among some of the most common sources of problems for contact lens wearers.
-Misusing cosmetics can lead to severe adverse reactions.
+Misusing cosmetics can lead to severe harmful reactions.